quay/clair/README.md

 Clair is an open source project for the static analysis of vulnerabilities in [appc] and [docker] containers.

 Vulnerability data is continuously imported from a known set of sources and correlated with the indexed contents of container images in order to produce lists of vulnerabilities that threaten a container.
-When vulnerability data changes upstream, the previous state and new state of the vulnerability along with the images they affect can be sent via webhook to a configured endpoint.
+When vulnerability data changes upstream, a notification can be delivered, and the API queried to provide the previous state and new state of the vulnerability along with the images affected by both.
-All major components can be [customized programmatically] at compile-time without forking the project.
+All major components can be [extended programmatically] at compile-time without forking the project.

 Our goal is to enable a more transparent view of the security of container-based infrastructure.
 Thus, the project was named `Clair` after the French term which translates to *clear*, *bright*, *transparent*.

 [appc]: https://github.com/appc/spec
 [docker]: https://github.com/docker/docker/blob/master/image/spec/v1.md
-[customized programmatically]: #customization
+[extended programmatically]: #customization
 [releases]: https://github.com/coreos/clair/releases

 ## Common Use Cases